~~~~ This is Page 6 ~~~~

 He was at the time romancing his favorite deaf student, close friend and confidant (later his wife), the teenaged Mabel Hubbard.
 It is thought by some that his idea for the telephone was inspired by his desire to use electricity in some manner, for Mabel to hear music.

 It took two long years (after the idea won a patent) to develop a telephone suitable for production.

 Mabel's father and that of another deaf student, provided the immense economic support, throughout that effort and well afterward.

 Mabel, who was from a wealthy family, provided as well from her personal funds.
 She provided emotional support, and more.
 She was quite involved.
 (At one point she convinced Bell to attend an important exhibition to display his work.
 Without first asking him, she bought the train tickets, packed his bags, and practically shoved him out the door).

 Bell’s phone was functional but impractical.
 One person who could never use it, because he was deaf, made it practical via his carbon microphone.
 This improvement by the deaf Edison was so perfect, it remained in universal use for 90 years (and is still in use here and there throughout the world).

-He chose it for its effect on human hearing.
-"Hello" was Edison's invention for a telephone greeting only.
-Before that, the word was a figure of speech meaning "ooops!" or "oh gosh!" (e.g., "Hello!!
+He chose "Hello" for its effect on human hearing.
+Before that, hello meant "ooops!" or "oh gosh!" (e.g., "Hello!!
 I just ripped my pants!").
-After constant use on the phone, it became the universal person-to-person greeting in English.
-(See P.11, right column, for more of this).
+Eventually, it became the universal person-to-person greeting in English.
+(We mention this again on P.11, right column).

-When most people think of Edison, they think of the light bulb.
-Few realize he invented one of the most used words in the English language.
+When most think of Edison, they think of his light bulb.
+Not many know he was deaf.
+And almost none know he invented one of the most used words in the English language.